-- 13 DBP Member Conference • - = DBP Members
+11 DBP Member Conference •

+• = DBP Members

-- 1 Canada Day, or Fête du Canada, a Canadian federal holiday that celebrates the 1867 enactment of the Constitution Act, which established the three former British colonies of Canada, Nova Scotia, and New Brunswick as a united nation called Canada. - 3 Asalha Puja, or Dharma Day, a celebration of Buddha's first teachings. - 4 Independence Day, (also known as the Fourth of July), a US federal holiday that celebrates the adoption of the Declaration of Independence in 1776.
-The original thirteen American colonies declared independence from Britain and established themselves as a new nation known as the United States of America. - 9 The Martyrdom of the Bab, a day when Bahá'ís observe the anniversary of the Báb's execution in Tabriz, Iran, in 1850. - 11 St. Benedict Day, the feast day of St. Benedict celebrated by some Christian denominations. - 11 World Population Day, an observance established in 1989 by the Governing Council of the United Nations Development Program.
-The annual event is designed to raise awareness of global population issues. - 14 International Nonbinary People's Day, aimed at raising awareness and organizing around the issues faced by nonbinary people around the world while celebrating their contributions.
+- 1 Canada Day, or Fête du Canada, a Canadian federal holiday that celebrates the 1867 enactment of the Constitution Act, which established the three former British colonies of Canada, Nova Scotia, and New Brunswick as a united nation called Canada. - 4 Independence Day, (also known as the Fourth of July), a US federal holiday that celebrates the adoption of the Declaration of Independence in 1776.
+The original thirteen American colonies declared independence from Britain and established themselves as a new nation known as the United States of America. - 7-8 Hijri New Year, the day that marks the beginning of the new Islamic calendar year. - 9 The Martyrdom of the Bab, a day when Bahá'ís observe the anniversary of the Báb's execution in Tabriz, Iran, in 1850. - 9 Black Women's Equal Pay Day marks the day that Black women need to work until they made what Non-Hispanic white men made in the previous year.
+The point of this day is to acknowledge the pay disparity between men and women as well as how disproportionately Black women are impacted, making, on average, 64 cents for all workers (including part time) on the dollar as compared to non-Hispanic, white men. - 11 St. Benedict Day, the feast day of St. Benedict celebrated by some Christian denominations. - 14 International Nonbinary People's Day, aimed at raising awareness and organizing around the issues faced by nonbinary people around the world while celebrating their contributions.

-- 14 Bastille Day, a French federal holiday that commemorates the Storming of the Bastille, a fortress-prison in Paris that held political prisoners who had displeased the French nobility.
-The Storming of the Bastille, which took place on July 14, 1789, was regarded as a turning point of the French Revolution.
-Celebrations are held throughout France. - 15 St. Vladimir the Great Day, feast day for St. Vladimir celebrated by the Eastern Orthodox and Roman Catholic Churches. - 18 Nelson Mandela International Day, began on July 18, 2009, in recognition of Nelson Mandela's birthday via unanimous decision of the UN General Assembly.
+- 15 St. Vladimir the Great Day, feast day for St. Vladimir celebrated by the Eastern Orthodox and Roman Catholic Churches. - 16-17 (sundown to sundown) Ashura, an Islamic holiday commemorating the day Noah left the ark and the day Allah saved Moses from the Egyptians. - 18 Nelson Mandela International Day, begun on July 18, 2009, in recognition of Nelson Mandela's birthday via unanimous decision of the UN General Assembly.
 It was inspired by a call Mandela made a year earlier for the next generation to take on the burden of leadership in addressing the world's social injustices in which he stated, "It is in your hands now."
-It is more than a celebration of Mandela's life and legacy; it is a global movement to honor his life's work and to change the world for the better. - 18-19 Hijri New Year, the day that marks the beginning of the new Islamic calendar year. - 23 The birthday of Haile Selassie I, the former emperor of Ethiopia whom the Rastafarians consider to be their savior. - 24 Pioneer Day, observed by Mormons to commemorate 1847 arrival of the first Latter Day Saints pioneers in Salt Lake Valley.
+It is more than a celebration of Mandela's life and legacy; it is a global movement to honor his life's work and to change the world for the better. - 21 Asalha Puja, or Dharma Day, a celebration of Buddha's first teachings. - 23 The birthday of Haile Selassie I, the former emperor of Ethiopia, whom the Rastafarians consider to be their savior. - 24 Pioneer Day, observed by Latter Day Saints to commemorate the 1847 arrival of the religion's first pioneers in the Salt Lake Valley. - 25 St. James the Greater Day, feast day for St. James the Greater celebrated by some Christian denominations.